jooprima/todolist/README.md

-# todolist
+# js-mini-projects
-mini project TodoList
+This repo contains mini projects built with vanillaJS